Spread of Islam in Indonesia

 The history of the arrival of Islam in Indonesia is somewhat unclear.
 One theory states that Islam arrived directly from Arabia as early as the 9th century, during the time of the Umayyad and Abbasid caliphates.
-Another theory credits Sufi travelers for bringing Islam in the 12th or 13th century either from Gujarat in India or from Persia.
+Another theory credits Sufi travelers for bringing Islam in the 12th or 13th century, either from Gujarat in India or from Persia.
 Before the archipelago's conversion to Islam, the predominant religions in Indonesia were Hinduism (particularly its Shaivism tradition) and Buddhism.

-The islands that now constitute Indonesia have been recognized for centuries as a source of spices such as nutmeg and cloves, which were key commodities in the Spice trade long before the Portuguese arrived in the Banda Islands in 1511.
+The islands that now constitute Indonesia have been recognized for centuries as a source of spices such as nutmeg and cloves, which were key commodities in the spice trade long before the Portuguese arrived in the Banda Islands in 1511.
 Due to the archipelago's strategic place as the gateway between the Muslim world and Imperial China, it became a busy international hub for merchants engaged in many forms of trade.
-It became the place where different peoples shared their respective cultures, one of it being the Islamic faith.
+It became a place where different peoples shared their respective cultures, including Islam.

 Despite being one of the most significant developments in Indonesian history, evidence about the coming of Islam to Indonesia is limited; there is considerable debate among scholars about what conclusions can be drawn about the conversion of Indonesian peoples.
 The primary evidence, at least of the earlier stages of the process, are gravestones and a few travelers' accounts, but these can only show that indigenous Muslims were in a certain place at a certain time.
 This evidence cannot explain more complicated matters such as how lifestyles were affected by the new religion or how deeply it affected societies.
-It cannot be assumed, for example, that because a ruler was known to be a Muslim, therefore the Islamization of that area was widespread.
+It cannot be assumed, for example, that because a ruler was known to be a Muslim, the Islamization of that area was therefore widespread.
 Nevertheless, a clear turning point occurred when the Hindu Majapahit empire in Java fell to the Islamised Demak Sultanate.
 In 1527, the Muslim ruler renamed the newly conquered Sunda Kelapa as Jayakarta (meaning "precious victory") which was eventually contracted to Jakarta.